 Obvious?
 Yes.
 Simple?
 No. The right photo often involves lots of research.
 For eLearning, it is often the image that shows people performing a task in a realistic setting.
 Their facial expressions, body positions and gestures look like ones you’ve seen in the real world.

 Suppose I want to portray people working in a warehouse.
 Let’s compare the two photos below.
 I will quickly reject the upper image of the smiling people.
-No one is performing an obvious task, they are having too much fun, and most important, they are once again looking at an iPad.
+No one is performing an obvious task.
+They are having too much fun chatting in a warehouse.
+And unfortunately, they are once again looking at an iPad.

 2. Make Inclusive Choices

-Adult learning uses many abstract concepts and ideas that you may be able to represent with visual associations.
-If your topic includes abstractions like security, success, creativity, innovation, or freedom, try to associate the concept with unique imagery.
-In the photos below, perhaps the running horses could represent freedom or power and the colored gears could represent creativity or innovation.
-Avoid overused imagery, such as climbing a ladder to represent success or showing someone touching their head to indicate creativity.
+Adult learning uses many abstract concepts and ideas that you may represent with visual associations.
+For example, concepts like security, success, creativity, innovation, and freedom are abstract.
+Try to associate the concept with unique imagery.
+In the photos below, the running horses might represent freedom or power.
+The colored gears could represent creativity or innovation.
+Avoid overused imagery, such as climbing a ladder to represent success.

 4. Use a Unique Camera Angle

-Most stock photos are shot at eye level.
+Most stock photos are show an eye-level view.
 Selecting photos shot from another perspective makes them unique, as in the photos below.
-Using a low-angle shot as on the left or a high-angle shot as on the right, contrasts with generic eye-level shots.
-The brain seeks a difference, so contrast is compelling.
+Using a low-angle shot as on the left or a high-angle shot as on the right contrasts with generic eye-level shots.
+The brain seeks a difference.
+Look for compelling photos.

 5. Add Filters But Don’t Overdo It

-You can use graphic editing and filters to take a typical stock photo and modify it for a unique look.
-As always, consider the audience, the content and whether it enhances or detracts from the learning experience.
+You can use graphic editing and filters to take a typical stock photo and give it for a unique look.
+As always, consider the audience, the content, and whether it enhances or detracts from the learning experience.
 Here are a few possibilities.
 I would recommend just using one effect throughout a lesson.
-Repetition is good, but don’t overuse.
+Repetition is good, but but overuse is tiring.

 Vignette Effect.
 The vignette effect darkens the edges of a photo to create an atmospheric tone.
 This effect creates a feathered frame around the center of the photo, drawing the eye to the brightest part of the subject.

 Monochrome Effect.
 As the name implies, you can use a filter to convert a colored photograph to a monochrome (single color) palette or to discard color altogether.
-Compare the photographs below: full color (which happens to be limited), monochrome and grayscale.
-Notice how color influences the forms, space, patterns and the mood of each one.
+Compare the photographs below: full color (though muted), monochrome and gray scale.
+Notice how color influences the forms, space, patterns, and the mood of each one.

 Duotone Effect.
 Recolor a person or object using only two colors.
 Perhaps you can make the effect become part of a story.
-Every time the protagonist has a problem to solve, she is shown in these colors.
+Every time the protagonist struggles with a problem, we see them in these colors.

 6. Use Vector Illustrations

 One approach to the stock photo doldrums is to ditch the photos for vector images.
-These are illustrations that are not resolution dependent and can be enlarged without a loss of quality in a graphics program.
-Once you convert them into PNG or JPG files, however, they become bitmap images and lose their resolution independence.
-That means you will need to first scale the illustration to the desired size and then convert it to a bitmap file type with a tool like Cloud Convert.
+These are illustrations that are not resolution dependent.
+That means in a vector graphics program like Illustrator, Inkscape, or Vectr, you can enlarge the image without a loss of quality.
+Once you convert a vector graphic into a PNG or JPG format, however, it becomes a bitmap image and loses its resolution independence.
+That means you will need to first scale the illustration to the desired size and then convert it to a bitmap file type.
 Also, PowerPoint accepts SVG files.
 Below are examples of vector illustrations representing the idea of working from home.

 7. Show Part of An Object